-That’s 4-5 weeks of eating and drinking time which can easily lead to excess weight gain and a start to the New Year which is less than ideal.
+That’s 4-5 weeks of eating and drinking, which can easily lead to excess weight gain and a less than ideal start to the New Year.

 During Christmas Day and Boxing Day everyone should be able to relax, rest up and not worry too much about eating and drinking more than normal.
 It's unlikely that a couple of days will set you back too much.
-However it is a good idea to get out and do some exercise each day, even a short walk in the fresh air will make you feel good.
+However, it's a good idea to get out and do some exercise each day, as even a short walk in the fresh air will make you feel good.

-For the festive period as a whole it is useful to have some strategies to work to so you start the New Year feeling healthy.
+For the festive period as a whole, it's useful to have some strategies to help you start the New Year feeling healthy.

 1. Daily exercise